Available Tax Forms

 Enter whichever is less:

-If you (or your spouse or common-law partner) did not receive EIA from Manitoba in 2023, do not
+If you (or your spouse or common-law partner) did not receive EIA or MSPD payments from Manitoba

-complete line 75.
-Instead, enter the amount from line 74 on line 76 and continue at line 77.
+in 2024, do not complete line 76.
+Instead, enter the amount from line 75 on line 77 and continue at line 78.

-If you (or your spouse or common-law partner) did receive EIA from Manitoba in 2023, enter
+If you (or your spouse or common-law partner) did receive EIA or MSPD payments from Manitoba

-the number from box 14 of your (or your spouse's or common-law partner's) Form T5007,
+in 2024, enter the number from box 14 of your (or your spouse's or common-law partner's)

-Statement of Benefits (even if it is 0.00).
-If you and your spouse or common-law partner both
+Form T5007, Statement of Benefits (even if it is 0.00).
+If you and your spouse or common-law

 Protected B when completed